Manage school pool use

 - Manage water quality in compliance with current standards.
 Refer to our Maintain a school pool page.

 Develop rules for the safe use of your pool.

 Display the rules where they can be read by all pool users, such as on a sign beside the gate.

 - Nobody is to swim alone.
-There must always be at least one pool supervisor present when the pool is in use.
+There must always be at least 1 pool supervisor present when the pool is in use.
 Additional supervisors are required as the number of people swimming increases.

-- Children under 8 must be actively supervised by someone who is at least 16, who can give immediate help.
+- Children under 8 years of age must be actively supervised by someone who's at least 16, who can give immediate help.

 - The pool supervisor must make sure the gate is always securely closed.